grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

 1. Open **gameserver.go** in the code editor.

-1. Inside the `var()` block, add these lines to declare our counter variables:
+1. Update the **imports** at the top of the file, to add these opentelemetry packages:

     ```
+    "go.opentelemetry.io/contrib/bridges/otelslog"
+    "go.opentelemetry.io/contrib/instrumentation/net/http/otelhttp"
+    "go.opentelemetry.io/otel"
+    "go.opentelemetry.io/otel/attribute"
+    "go.opentelemetry.io/otel/codes"
+    "go.opentelemetry.io/otel/metric"
+    ```

+1. Inside the `var()` block, add these lines to declare a new **meter** object and variables to hold our counters:

+    ```
+    meter = otel.Meter(schemaName)

     gamesStartedCounter   metric.Int64Counter
     gamesCompletedCounter metric.Int64Counter
     ```

 1. Then, we will register two new counter metrics with the OpenTelemetry SDK.
-Add the following code:
+Add the following code after the **var** block:

     ```go
     func init() {